VladStarostenko/WhereIsWorse/README.md

 It's aplication for checking the weather as well as finding out where the weather is worse.

+To run the app you need to add weather api key in api.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts